Please enable JavaScript to view this site.

 However you can create your own Dynamic Jobs as well, see Preferences - Dynamic Listings.

-These Dynamic Listings are only ever for Chart 1 regardless of whether one or more charts are selected.
+These Dynamic Listings are only ever for the chart selected in the Dynamic Listing window, independently of, and regardless of whether one or more charts (Chart1, Chart2 etc) are selected in the main app window.

 Once the report is generated Dynamic Listings can be viewed in one of two display formats.